-The University has no information on the religion or belief of applicants, or on their sexual orientation, gender reassignment, pregnancy or maternity status, or marital or civil partnership status.
-This information is not currently collected by UCAS, and the University has no means to collect it because it does not manage the application process directly.
+The University does not collect information on the religion or belief of applicants, or on their sexual orientation, gender reassignment, pregnancy or maternity status, or marital or civil partnership status through the application process.
+It is likely that the University will also begin to collect additional equalities information from students at matriculation, although it is not certain if this will also become part of the application process.